nemecec/aoc/README.md

 Requirements
 ---

-* Java 8
+* Java 8+
 * Gradle 6 (Gradle wrapper included)

 Code organisation
 ---

+* Each year is in a separate package (for now, there is only 2020).
-Solution for each day is in a separate class file, e.g. `Day1.java`.
+* Solution for each day is in a separate class file, e.g. `Day1.java`.
-Also, for each day, there is a JUnit test with input (from the puzzle) and assertion that the solution is correct.
+* For each day, there is also a JUnit test with input (from the puzzle) and assertion that the solution is correct.

 **SPOILER ALERT!** If you do not want to see the answer, do not read the source of the JUnit test.